What is a carpenter pencil?

 Do you need an carpenter pencil?

 Most of the time when remodeling your house it really doesn’t matter what you use to mark your wood or drywall before your cut it, but you will find most of the time a pencil is too brittle, a pen skips, and a felt-tip bleeds too much.
 A Carpenter’s Pencil fixes all of these issues and makes marking most construction items easy.
 The lead lasts, it doesn’t break easily, it’s cheap and will mark on most building materials.
-The lead is easy to clean off the wood clean, especially if the wood you are using is really porous and will soak up the ink from a magic marker easily.

 I use carpenter pencils a lot.
 I keep a dozen or so right with my tape measures.
 When they all get dull I like to use a carpenter pencil sharpener to sharpen them, but you can quickly use a utility knife out at the job.
 I use the taper drill to mark and start holes and a carpenter’s pencil to mark cuts.